emptymalei/deep-learning/dl/time-series/timeseries-data.data-augmentation.md

 ### Data Generating Process

 Time series data can also be augmented using some assumed data generating process (**DGP**).
-Some methods, such as GRATIS@Kang2019-cl, utilize simple generic methods such as AR/MAR.
-Some other methods, such as Gaussian Trees@Cao2014-mt, utilize more complicated hidden structures using graphs, which can approximate more complicated data generating processes.
+Some methods, such as GRATIS [@Kang2019-cl], utilize simple generic methods such as AR/MAR.
+Some other methods, such as Gaussian Trees [@Cao2014-mt], utilize more complicated hidden structures using graphs, which can approximate more complicated data generating processes.
 These methods do not necessarily reflect the actual data generating process but the data is generated using some parsimonious phenomenological models.
 Some other methods are more tuned toward detailed mechanisms.
 There are also methods using generative deep neural networks such as [GAN](../self-supervised/adversarial/gan.md).

 #### Dynamic Factor Model (**DFM**)

-For example, we have a series $X(t)$ which depends on a latent variable $f(t)$,[@Stock2016-mh]
+For example, we have a series $X(t)$ which depends on a latent variable $f(t)$[@Stock2016-mh],

 $$
 X(t) = \mathbf A f(t) + \eta(t),